vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Candravrata-(1) on amāvāsyā; for one year; worship of

 images of Sun and Moon on two lotuses; HV II p.
 256 (Vi.
 Dh.
 III.
-191. 1-5); (2) begin from Mārg. pūrṇimā; for one year; fast on each pūrnimā; worship of Moon: HV II.
+191. 1-5); (2) begin from Mārg. pūrṇimā; for one year; fast on each pūrṇimā; worship of Moon: HV II.
 236 (from Vi.
 Dh.
 III.
 194. 1-2 ); (3) on Pūrṇimā; for 15 years ; nakta--bhojana on that day; gets the reward of 1000 Aśvamedhas and one hundred Rājasūyas; HV II.
 244-245 (from Var); (4) performance of cāndrāyaṇa and the gift of golden image of Moon; HV II.
 884 (one verse from

 Pad. = Mat.
 101.75), KKV 450 ( from Mat.).
-Candrasastha--on 6th of Bh. kr.; same as Kapilāṣaṣthi according
+Candrasastha--on 6th of Bh. kr.; same as Kapilāṣaṣṭhi according

 to some; fast on it; NA 50, NS 153.
 Acc. to AK folio 411a

-it is wrong to identify it with Kapilāṣasthi.
+it is wrong to identify it with Kapilāṣaṣṭhi.
 Candrārghyadūna--when there is Rohiṇi in conjunction with

 the Moon's crescent on the 1st tithi specially of K. offering of arghya to the Moon yields great reward; GK 60%